shiryz/api-workshop/02-http.md

 EXAMPLE: Submitting a comment on a message board.

-#### PUT

-* Places some provided data at the exact path specified in the request.
-Usually used to create a new resource.
-* If something already exists at that path the server will overwrite whatever is there.

-Note the distinction between `PUT` and `POST`: with `POST` the path specified in the request will handle the data and the server can put the data where it likes.
-A `PUT` request is basically a request to update the resource at the specified path with the data provided.

-EXAMPLE: Uploading a file to a server.

-#### DELETE

-An obvious one - used when the client requests the server to delete a resource at the path specified.

 ## HTTP status codes

 Status codes accompany a server response to indicate whether the request was successful.
 They are made up of a three-digit number and a human-readable phrase, eg `200 OK` or `404 Not Found`.
 There are many status codes, and you don't need to memorise them, but it is useful to know the main groups.